Activities at the Spencer Glacier Whistle Stop

 The stonehenge-like firepit at the group campsite

 To extend your stay, you can reserve space in the group campsite or venture out to dispersed sites further down the trail.
 The group campsite is located about 1.1 miles from the Whistle Stop.
 Camping in the Developed Recreation Area (see the Spencer Glacier Whistle Stop map) is by reservation only and only allowed in the group campsite, (reservations at www.alaskarailroad.com).
-Amenities include a well, restroom, food storage lockers, picnic benches, and fire ring.
+Amenities include well water, restroom, food storage lockers, picnic benches, and fire ring.
 You should plan to bring your own firewood because there is not much dead and down wood to gather on site, and it cannot be purchased on site.

 Rafting, Canoeing, Kayaking